maltaweel/ImageComparison/READ.md

      network/:

      This folder contains the modules for network construction.
 The shapefileMaker.py enables the network to be created using      the nodes for each country and images associated with given countries (i.e., representing regions in the past).
 The          graph.py module creates a degree centrality network, but this is not currently used.
+The output files created are            centrality.csv and points.shp.